-For scenario B, we used the video from Gear 360 in ‘tiny planet’ format and a binaural audio track.
+For scenario A, we used the regular stitched video from the Gear 360 and a 1st order Ambisonics audio file.

 Since, the source material is the same as the one from scenario A, we’ll list here only the steps that differ.